ROTC Programs

 Future Jobs for Cadets Who Complete ROTC in College

 After completing ROTC training in college, you will have the opportunity to commission as a second lieutenant in the U.S. Army.
-You may choose to be full time in the active Army, or part time in the Army Reserve or National Guard.
+You may choose to be full time in the Army or part time in the Army Reserve or Army National Guard.
+Courses focusing on crucial topics such as military science, leadership dynamics, military history and training management can all help to prepare cadets to serve in these various fields.

 There are various Army career fields that graduates may choose to serve in, including: